Azure/Industrial-IoT/docs/modules/module.md

 ## OPC Publisher Module Integration

 The OPC Publisher module is responsible for maintaining durable Subscriptions to Variables and Events on an endpoint.
 On startup, the twin module locates the OPC Publisher module in its Edge environment.
-It then forwards requests to it that it receives by way of the OPC Twin Micro service REST API.
+It then forwards requests to it that it receives by way of the OPC Twin Microservice REST API.
 This includes requests to

 - **`Publish`** a variable on an endpoint to IoT Hub.
 - Disable publishing (**`Unpublish`**)